wejdanhaddad/wejdenhaddad-portfolio/README.md

-# 🌐 3D Awwwards-Level Developer Portfolio
+# 🌐 Wejden Haddad — 3D Creative Developer Portfolio

-### Built with React, GSAP, Three.js, TailwindCSS
+### Built with React, GSAP, Three.js, and TailwindCSS

-This is a fully animated, interactive, 3D developer portfolio designed to **impress clients, recruiters, and hiring managers**.
-It's more than a portfolio—it's a web experience built with production-level code, scroll-based animations, and real-world best practices.
+This is a fully interactive, 3D portfolio inspired by Awwwards-level websites — created to present my **skills, projects, and creative journey** as a **Multimedia & Web Developer**.

-> ⚡ Inspired by Awwwards-level sites — built with React (Vite), TailwindCSS, GSAP, React Three Fiber, and Drei.
+It combines smooth scroll animations, 3D visuals, and modern web practices to deliver a cinematic, immersive experience.

+> ✨ Designed and developed with passion, blending technology, storytelling, and aesthetics.

 <br/>
 <div>